gurugio/lowlevelprogramming-university/README.md

+*I'm getting so much spam that I've changed this repo to read-only for a while.*

 NOTICE1: Please do not copy the contents of this page to your blog.
 You can share this page but please share with the original link.
 That is how we compliment the authors of good documents and open source projects.

 NOTICE2: Please notice that low-level programming is out of trend and currently there are not many companies hiring low-level developer.
 It is getting harder for me to find a job.